-Are you looking to feel more apart of Alberta culture?
-It's easier then you think...read on.
+Welcome to Alberta.
+Welcome to a winter wonderland!
+Are you looking to feel more connected to Alberta winter culture?
+It's easier than you think.

-Skiing and Snowboarding is an essential part of living through Alberta's winters.
-When its -15 outside look forward to what could be fresh snow and ultimately a fresh experience growing you and your friend's confidence in all things Canadian.
+Skiing and snowboarding is an essential part of enjoying Alberta's winters.
+When it's -15 outside you can look forward to all that fresh snow and ultimately a fresh experience - growing confidence in all things Canadian.

-Oh you say you could never ski, or snowboard?
-Did you know in Alberta many of the places you would go skiing or snowboarding have ethnic instructors who speak a wide array of languages?
-Did you know there are women's camps or that by becoming a skier or a snowboarder it will build confidence making it easier to make new friends and build your career here in Western Canada.
+So you say you could never ski, or snowboard?
+Did you know in many of Alberta's ski resorts and areas have instructors who speak a wide array of languages?
+Did you know there are women's camps?
+Or that by becoming a skier or a snowboarder it will help you make new friends and build a network in Western Canada.

-Welcome to Alberta, where we welcome you to be a #NewSkiAB participant.
+Welcome to Alberta - we welcome you to be a #NewSkiAB participant.

-It's not all downhill skiing and snowboarding at the resorts above, many offer snow tubing, snowshoeing, cross country skiing and other experiences that will leave you feeling accomplished and more Albertan from the time outdoors.
+It's not all downhill skiing and snowboarding at Alberta's resorts, many offer snow tubing, snowshoeing, cross-country skiing, and other experiences that will leave you feeling accomplished and more connected to Alberta.

-Then ask a friend or a family member to come along with you to try skiing or snowboarding.
-It’s way more fun when you’re with someone.
-But don’t worry if you show up alone, especially if you are there to take a ski or snowboard lesson.
+Ask a friend or a family member to come along with you to try skiing or snowboarding.
+It’s way more fun when you’re with someone you know.
+Don’t worry if you show up alone, especially if you are there to take a ski or snowboard lesson.
 No doubt you’ll meet a few new friends in the class.

 - Good socks are key, but not wool because they can be itchy.